Glossary term

 Definition 2

-Mitigation Hierarchy means the strategy developed by [the Company] to reduce its environmental and social impact by:
+Mitigation Hierarchy means the strategy developed by [the Company] to reduce its environmental and social impact by doing all of the following:

-(d) where risks and impacts have been minimised, mitigating their effects;
+(d) where risks and impacts have been minimised, mitigating their effect

 (f) revising its approach over time as more risks and impacts are capable of being avoided, minimised, mitigated and offset.